manishie/Templates-for-Sendy/README.md

 ### Add Files through FTP

-Firstly, make a copy of the 'create.php' that already exists in your Sendy installation and upload the 'template' folder, 'create.php' and 'templates.php' from this project, note that uploading will prompt to overwrite 'create.php', choose yes as you've made a copy of the original.

-### Add Templates to sidebar
+Upload the 'template' folder and 'templates.php' from this project.

+### Integrate the new template files with Sendy.

-In order to access Templates, add the following code snippet just before the last closing DIV in 'sidebar.php' located in '/includes/'
+Add the following code snippet just before the last closing DIV in 'sidebar.php' located in '/includes/'

     <?php include("template/sidebar.php");?>

+And add the following line near the top of 'create.php', just above the first script line (&lt;script src=...):

+    <?php include('template/mysql.php');?>

 ### Add rule to .htaccess